-Public notification of the request for an extension of time is not considered necessary given that the approved development is consistent with existing applicable planning controls and policy, and is nearing completion.
+Public notification of the application for an extension of time is not considered necessary given that the approved development is consistent with existing applicable planning controls and policy, and is nearing completion.

-The proposed extension of time is considered appropriate and it is recommended that a two (2) year extension to the permit is granted accordingly.
+The proposed extension of time is appropriate and it is recommended that a two (2) year extension to the permit is granted accordingly.

 RESPONSIBLE DIRECTOR: Peter Panagakos

 RESPONSIBLE MANAGER: Natasha Swan

 RESPONSIBLE PLANNER: Michael Edwards

 WARD: Mount Waverley

 PROPERTY ADDRESS: 426-452 Highbury Road, Mount Waverley

-NUMBER OF OBJECTIONS: N/A

-ZONING: General Residential Zone - Schedule 2
+ZONING: General Residential Zone - Schedule 3

-OVERLAY: N/A
+OVERLAY: None

 EXISTING LAND USE: Residential

-ADOPTED AMENDMENT C125: General Residential Zone - Schedule 3

-RELEVANT LEGISLATION: Section 69 of the P&E Act 1987
+RELEVANT LEGISLATION: Section 69 of the Planning and Environment Act 1987